THE CHURCH OF THE HOLY TRINITY

 GROWTH AND EXPANSION

 Mid-nineteenth century America was a golden age of oratory, in which attending lectures, secular and religious, was a popular form of entertainment.
 Noted speakers were treated as celebrities.
 Vinton quickly attracted a growing congregation, and when he left for a New York parish, he was succeeded in 1862 by a young man destined to become one of the most prominent preachers of the age.
-The Rev. Phillips Brooks had attended Vinton’s Boston parish.
+The Rev. Phillips Brooks had attended Vinton’s Boston parish as a child.
 After graduation from Harvard College he attended Theological Seminary in Virginia.
 Brooks’ powerful preaching style and straightforward Christian message filled the large church at two and eventually three services on Sunday and evening lectures during the week.

 The church became known as the parish of many of Philadelphia’s wealthiest and most socially prominent citizens, but congregants came from all classes.
 In addition, over time its Vestry assumed responsibility for several smaller congregations.
 The first of these had begun nearby as Cranmer Chapel, ministering to “the plainer classes of the population,” but was unable to support itself.
 In 1863 the Vestry agreed to take charge of the Chapel, renamed Trinity Chapel.
 In 1874 it moved to a new building at 22nd and Spruce.
 Funding came from family memorials to Anna Gertrude Wilstach and to John Bohlen and the new church was renamed as “Holy Trinity Memorial Chapel.”